cassioss/chelper/README.md

 Warning
 -------

-They were tested using Cygwin and Sublime Text 2 on Windows 8.
-Some adjustments may be needed for Linux machines.
+- They were tested using Cygwin and Sublime Text 2 on Windows 8.
+Some adjustments may be needed for Linux machines;
-If you think about using them for you MPs, remember to make the required references to it.
+- If you think about using them for you MPs, remember to make the required references to it.

 Contents
 --------